aanastasiou/yapycon/doc/source/installation.rst

 * Go to `this URL <http://www.yasara.org/viewdl.htm>`_ to download ``YASARA`` View.
 This is the entry level ``YASARA`` and freely available.

- * You will soon receive an email with a unique URL that leads to an approximately 1GB installer.

-   * This installation process is identical for all versions of ``YASARA``.
+ * You will soon receive an email with a unique URL that leads to an installer executable.
+This installation process is identical for all "stages" of ``YASARA``.

 * The installer is a self-extracting executable that will install ``YASARA`` in a ``yasara/`` directory right in the *Current Working Directory*.
 This installation location is referenced throughout the documentation as ``<YASARA_HOME_DIRECTORY>``.

-* This installs the main piece of software but ``YASARA`` will attempt to pick up the *currently active* Python interpreter.
+* This installs the main piece of software but ``YASARA`` will attempt to pick up the *currently active* Python interpreter when it launches.
 It is now important to ensure that the *"currently active"* Python interpreter has the necessary pre-requisites installed.
 This is achieved in the following steps.

 Install Python or virtual environment.